anlutro/phint/README.md

 	L6   Undefined variable: $foo
 	L12  Tried instantiating non-existant class: Nonexistant

+### Notes

+This tool makes some very heavy assumptions about how you're using it and your application.

+First of all, your project **must** use Composer's autoloader for every class and function being defined in the project.

+Second, the checker works best if all the files being checked are classes with methods, nothing more.

+Third, the `phint` command **must** be ran from the project root for the autoloader to be picked up.
+If the autoloader isn't picked up, the checker can't reliably verify that other classes being referenced actually exist.

 ## Contributing

 See the [CONTRIBUTING.md](CONTRIBUTING.md) file for information on contributing.